-My Little Pony: Friendship is Magic is a Canadian/American flash cartoon series, produced by Studio B Productions, based on the My Little Pony universe.
-It was developed for television by Lauren Faust, who also did major work on both The Powerpuff Girls and Foster’s Home for Imaginary Friends.
-Since its on-air debut in October 2010, the series has become extremely popular across the internet.
+My Little Pony: Friendship is Magic is a Canadian/American flash cartoon series, produced by Studio B Productions (now rebranded DHX), based on the My Little Pony universe.
+It was developed for television by Lauren Faust, who also did major work on both The Powerpuff Girls and Foster's Home for Imaginary Friends.
+Since its on-air debut in October 2010, the series has become extremely popular across the Internet by gathering a massive online following.

 Fans outside the show's target demographic, especially teen and adult male fans, have come to be known as "bronies".
 Female fans of the show may also be referred to as "pegasisters".